iampiyushsingh/Vityarthi_Java_Project_25BAI11043/statement.md

 ## Target Users

-- **Students** (like the project author) who want a personal tool to track their own subject-wise performance across a semester.
+- **Students** (like me) who want a personal tool to track their individual performance in each subject over the course of a semester.
-- **Teachers / class coordinators** managing a small set of students (a classroom, a lab batch, a mentoring group) who need quick add/update/search and instant class statistics without opening a spreadsheet.
+- **Teachers / class coordinators** managing a small set of students (a classroom, a lab batch, a mentoring group) who need quick add/update/search and having the class statistics available at once without opening a spreadsheet.

 ## High-Level Features